 There are some exceptions to these rules.
 For example, you may make penalty-free early withdrawals for a first-time home purchase, qualified medical expenses, qualified educational expenses, or as part of a substantially equal periodic payment plan for early retirees.

 Where can I open a gold IRA account?

 While there are fewer companies that provide gold IRAs than other types of IRAs, you still have several options.
 It’s essential to take the time to compare companies to find the best one for your situation.

-You can check out our guide to find our picks for the best gold IRA companies.
+To learn more about your options, check out our guide to finding the best gold IRA company.